 Buying services – Automatic guarantees

-Which services are covered by the Consumer Guarantees Act?
+What sorts of services are covered Consumer Guarantees Act?

 The Consumer Guarantees Act covers services that are usually bought by a consumer for personal, domestic or household use.
 Services include:

 - trade services (for example, plumbers and builders)

 - accommodation (for example, motels, hostels and boarding houses)

 - the supply of telecommunications or water.

 - services supplied by someone who is not in business (note that tradespeople who work by themselves are still covered)